Monday-Friday7:30 a.m. - 5:30 p.m.

 JCOS will implement all 'Givens' discussed during the public involvement process.
 These include replacing the restroom, park information center (kiosk), adding three accessible and staff parking spaces and removal of all fitness stations.
 Please see Crown Hill Park Final Plan .

-Fitness Equipment - The existing equipment, that has reached its useful life and has deteriorated to sub standard levels, will be removed and will not be replaced.
-The concrete pads at the eight fitness station locations indicated on the map on the reverse will be removed, regraded and reseeded with natural grasses.
+Fitness Equipment - The existing equipment, that has reached its useful life and has deteriorated to sub standard levels, has been removed and will not be replaced.
 This is in keeping with a strong citizen sentiment to keep the park natural and our goal to preserve the views of the lake, park and mountains.
-This work will be completed by June 30, 2013.

 Tree Planting - A larger water tap, from a 1" to 1.5", will be purchased to support the new restroom needs and allow trees to be planted and irrigated in the one-acre area around the restrooms.
 Trees that need to be removed for construction or because they are invasive species such as Russian Olives will be replaced on a one-to-one basis in this area.